 Tectia SSH Client/Server by SSH Communication Security is not affected by XZ/liblzma

-We at SSH Communications Security want to emphasize that our remote server and application access product Tectia SSH Client/Server is not affected by the liblzma vulnerability.
-As cybersecurity experts, we keep a keen eye on risk mitigation, and we’ve been consciously avoiding dependencies on external libraries.
-The few validated dependencies are distributed as part of the installation package.
+At SSH Communications Security, we want to clarify that our remote server and application access product, Tectia SSH Client/Server, remains unaffected by the liblzma vulnerability.
+As cybersecurity specialists, we prioritize risk mitigation and have deliberately minimized our reliance on external libraries.
+Any validated dependencies are included as part of our installation package.

 How does the backdoor work?

-Linux ‘systemd’ super-service application library ‘libsystemd’ depends on the malicious ‘liblzma’ library.
-Many Linux server applications use ‘libsystemd’ allowing ‘systemd’ to monitor and control execution.
-This creates an indirect dependency between the application and ‘liblzma’.
+The Linux ‘systemd’ super-service application library, ‘libsystemd’, relies on the compromised ‘liblzma’ library.
+Many Linux server applications that utilize ‘libsystemd’ allow ‘systemd’ to monitor and manage execution, creating an indirect dependency on ‘liblzma’.

-Backdoored ‘liblzma’ contained an initialization routine that allowed it to inject back-door into the server application at the time when it is started and loaded into memory.
+The backdoored ‘liblzma’ included an initialization routine that facilitated the injection of a backdoor into the server application when it is loaded into memory during startup.

-The backdoor was distributed in files disguised as test vectors of ‘liblzma’ and changes on ‘autoconf’ script used during the build process.
-These packaged sources are used for the build process of most Linux distributions.
+The malicious code was distributed disguised as test vectors within ‘liblzma’ files and alterations to the ‘autoconf’ script used in the build process.
+These modified sources were included in the build processes of numerous Linux distributions.

 How was the liblzma backdoor injected into the library?

-The harsh fact is that one of the maintainers of the library injected the malicious code into it.
-CVE-2024-3094 is a vulnerability discovered in the open-source library XZ Utils that stems from malicious code that was pushed into the library by one of its maintainers.
+It’s a stark reality that one of the maintainers of the library inserted malicious code into it.
+CVE-2024-3094 represents a vulnerability found in the open-source library XZ Utils, originating from malicious code inserted by one of its maintainers.

 How dangerous is the liblzma?

-Ubuntu 24.04LTS was a month away from being shipped with this backdoor, with other distros being on the same boat.
-Maybe the best way to describe it is this: had it gone undetected, Linux servers would have been running with a bomb waiting to be activated remotely.
-CVE-2024-3094 is a digital sleeper agent waiting for someone out there to pull the trigger when the time is right, potentially causing one of the most devastating acts of cyberterrorism ever.
+Ubuntu 24.04LTS was just a month away from being released with this backdoor, and other distributions were in a similar situation.
+Perhaps the most apt description is this: if left undiscovered, Linux servers would have been operating with a dormant threat waiting to be remotely activated.
+CVE-2024-3094 acts like a digital sleeper agent, awaiting a trigger to potentially unleash one of the most devastating cyberterrorism acts ever seen.

 How was liblzma discovered?

-Luckily this backdoor was discovered in an early stage, and most of the Linux user community stays safe.
-A lot of credit goes to Andres Freund from Microsoft who was determined to figure out why things had slowed down on the PostgreSQL test lab and discovered the liblzma backdoor.
+Fortunately, this backdoor was detected early, ensuring the safety of most of the Linux user community.
+Much of the credit belongs to Andres Freund from Microsoft, who diligently investigated the slowdown in the PostgreSQL test lab and uncovered the liblzma backdoor.

-Thank you, Andres, for your efforts!
-You deserve worldwide recognition for preventing what could have been a global catastrophe.
+Thank you, Andres, for your dedicated efforts!
+Your work deserves global acknowledgment for averting what could have been a worldwide disaster.

 Open source is free but comes with a cost

-Bad actors volunteer to help maintainers – maybe using social pressure as their tool – and in exchange, they gain a foothold on the project, on the back of the reputation of the original author and the existing installation base.
-The rest is history.
+Bad actors volunteer to assist maintainers, possibly leveraging social pressure as a tactic.
+In return, they gain influence over the project, riding on the reputation of the original author and the established user base.
+The consequences are evident in hindsight.

 Source: https://www.ssh.com/blog/a-recap-of-the-openssh-and-xz-liblzma-incident